sk-zk/lookaround/README.md

-In which I attempt to reverse engineer Apple Look Around.
+In which I reverse-engineer Apple Look Around and create a Python module for it.

 ## Coverage tiles
 Panoramas can be found as XYZ tiles with z=17.
 I've abstracted this a bit for convenience: